STANDARD OPERATING PROCEDURES

-2) Make certain with Pastor or the Assisting Minister that there aren’t changes from this order.
+2) Make certain with the Pastor or the assisting minister that there aren’t changes from this order.

 3) Before the service, please make sure things are set:

-a: A butane lighter is present with the Candle Lighter/snuffer
+a: A working butane lighter is present with the candlelighter with bell snuffer.

-b: The wick in the Candle Lighter/snuffer moves freely and is long enough.
-If not, let Pastor or the Assisting Minister know, so that the wick can be changed.
+b: The wick in the candlelighter/snuffer moves freely and is long enough.
+If not, let the Pastor or the assisting minister know, so that the wick can be changed.

-6) When all candles have been lit, return to the rear if the Sanctuary with the Candle Lighter/snuffer still lit.
+6) When all candles have been lit, extinguish the candlelighter/snuffer and return to the rear of the sanctuary.
 Extinguish it by retracting the wick all the way into the housing.

 GENERAL INSTRUCTIONS FOR ASSISTING MINISTERS